tom-howard/ros2/docs/course/part3.md

     </center>

-1. Drive the robot around until a full map of the environment has been generated.
+1. Continue to drive the robot around until a full map of the environment has been generated.

     <figure markdown>
       ![](./part3/slam_steps.png){width=800px}
     </figure>

-1. Once you're happy that your robot has built a complete map of the environment (and you've got the coordinates of all the circles), you can then save your map for later use.
+1. Once you have built a complete map of the environment (and you've got the coordinates of all the circles), you can then save your map for later use.
 We do this using a ROS `map_server` package.
 First, stop the robot by pressing ++s++ in **TERMINAL 3** and then enter ++ctrl+c++ to shut down the `teleop_keyboard` node.

 1. Then, remaining in **TERMINAL 3**, navigate to the root of your `part3_beyond_basics` package directory and create a new folder in it called `maps`: